Lukasz-Jedrzejewski/CharityApp/readme.md

 Sources

 This app is inspired by Magda (UX specialist).
-From Magda, I have HTML and CSS files, and above all idea to make this app to practice my skills.
+From Magda, I have HTML and CSS files, and above all idea to make this app to practice my skill